-(Source: Infrastructure for charging electric vehicles: Approved Document S
+(Source: Infrastructure for charging electric vehicles: Approved Document S (publishing.service.gov.uk)

-(publishing.service.gov.uk)

-However, it is recognised that not all dwellings may have their associated parking space within the dwelling site boundary, and may instead be an arrangement similar to Car park 1 and Car park 3 shown in Figure 4 above.
-Therefore, the Council considers that an associated space is defined as a space made available or allocated to accommodate a vehicle for that dwelling as part of the development proposal.
-This would include with and without off-street parking (in terms of off-street EVCP's early engagement should be sought with the Highways Authority).
-Therefore, it does not necessarily have to be within the site boundary of a dwelling as shown in Figure 3.
-An associated space could therefore be like the arrangement shown below in Figure 5.
+- 3.12 However, it is recognised that not all dwellings may have their associated parking space within the dwelling site boundary and may instead be an arrangement similar to Car park 1 and Car park 3 as shown in Figure 4 above.
+Therefore, the Council considers that an associated space is a parking space made available or allocated to accommodate a vehicle for that dwelling as part of the development proposal.
+In most instances associated parking spaces are provided in the form of off-street parking as part of the development proposal.
+However, if the circumstance arises whereby associated spaces are to be provided on-street, early engagement should be sought with the Highways Authority (for example, if the associated space falls outside of the development site boundary as shown in Figure 3).
+Although, it is anticipated that it will be very rare for proposals that deliver parking which meets the associated space definition to provide the associated parking on-street, due to the complexities of providing EVCP's on an operational highway (which is under the control of the Local Highways Authority, Lancashire County Council).
+It could also be that for developments without on-site parking (for example a city/town centre flatted development) that needs to provide EVCP's, developers would be required to fund the provision of public charging facilities (for example off-site in a public car park within a reasonable distance) to meet expected demand. - 3.13 An associated space could therefore be like the arrangement shown in Figure 5 below.

-Justification for above definition of 'associated' (i.e. why varies to Building Regs):
+Justification for above definition of 'associated':